 Gomer had left to return to prostitution and God tells Hosea to repeat the call to repentance.
 This is a call to stop doing the detestable things that they were doing and to turn back to God.
 That same call for repentance goes out to the whole world today.

-'Otherwise I will strip her naked and make her as bare as on the day she was born; I will make her like a desert, turn her into a parched land, and slay her with thirst.'
+Otherwise, I will strip her naked and place her as she was the day she was born, make her like a desert, place her like a dry land and kill her with thirst.

 Without repentance God says that he will remove His blessings from the people.